 At night, I drove up to the pond, lured the remaining seals to fresh fish, loaded them into my pickup and drove them back to the Caspian.
 Actually it was not so.
 I was about six years old (and the rescue of those seals in the spirit of Free Willy has been remaining my unrealizable dream).
 I was walking along the artificial shore of the lake, looking at the water, and a seal gotten used to his fate was snorting and sailing alongside.
 His eyes were large, sad and wet.
 It seemed to me that the seal was crying.

 Twenty years later, when I was invited as a photographer to an international environmental conference, I remembered that piercing seals look.
-This memory from my childhood haunted me during the expedition to the North Caspian, where I was invited as a photographer right after the conference. l to read more
+This memory from my childhood haunted me during the expedition to the North Caspian, which I was invited to as a photographer right after the conference. l To read more

 The text and photos by Polina Delia, the illustration by Yuliya Drobova.